Ramstein Air Base

 Rheinland-Pfalz, in the southwest corner of Germany, is the country's main wine growing region and also the location of its largest unbroken stretch of forest, the Pfalzerwald.

-The air base is part of the Kaiserslautern Military Community (KMC), home of more than 52,000 Americans and the largest American community outside of the U.S. Ramstein, Kapaun and Sembach are the predominately Air Force communities within KMC.
-Other elements, mainly Army, are Vogelweh, Kleber, Panzer, Daenner, Miesau, Pirmasens, Rhine Ordnance Barracks and the Landstuhl Army Regional Medical Center.
+The air base is part of the Kaiserslautern Military Community (KMC), home of more than 57,000 Americans and the largest American community outside of the U.S. Ramstein, Kapaun, Air Station and Vogelweh are the predominately Air Force communities within KMC.

 As a NATO installation, Ramstein has Canadian, German, British, French, Belgian, Polish, Czech, Norwegian, Danish and Dutch military personnel in addition to the Americans.

 The base's beginnings are colorful.
 Its construction came as no surprise to the local inhabitants who were no strangers to airpower.
 The Luftwaffe had converted a section of the local autobahn into an airstrip at the beginning of World War II.
-The airstrip was also used by the advancing U.S. Army Air Forces during the final months of the conflict.
+The advancing U.S. Army Air Forces also used the airstrip during the final months of the conflict.